iotaledger/wasp/packages/vm/readme.md

 ## General

-By _VM abstraction_ in ISCP we understand a collection of abstract interfaces which makes the whole architecture of ISCP and Wasp node _agnostic_ about what exactly kind of deterministic computation machinery is used to run smart contract programs.
+By _VM abstraction_ in ISC we understand a collection of abstract interfaces which makes the whole architecture of ISC and Wasp node _agnostic_ about what exactly kind of deterministic computation machinery is used to run smart contract programs.

-In ISCP we distinguish two things:
+In ISC we distinguish two things:
 * The VM (Virtual Machine) itself
 * VM plugins, a pluggable part of VM